e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week10/tuesday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--attendned lecture
+- attendned lecture

 ### What are your blockers?
--no blockers
+- no blockers

 ### What will you work on today?
--work with miguel to finish endbutton test
+- work with miguel to finish endbutton test

 ### How close are we to hitting our sprint goals?
 - will be done by end of sprint